-The kinetic energy of a body rotating can be compared to the linear kinetic energy and described in terms of the angular velocity.
-The extended object’s complete kinetic energy is described as the sum of translational kinetic energy of the centre of mass and rotational kinetic energy of centre of mass.
+The kinetic energy of a rotating body can be compared to the linear kinetic energy and described in terms of the angular velocity.
+The extended object’s complete kinetic energy is described as the sum of the translational kinetic energy of the centre of mass and rotational kinetic energy of the centre of mass.
 The rotational kinetic energy is represented in the following manner for a constant axis of rotation.

-E is Kinetic energy
+- Erotational is Rotational Kinetic energy

-I is moment of inertia
+- I is the moment of inertia

-ω is the angular velocity
+- ω is the angular velocity

 The expression can be designed for linear and rotational kinetic energy parallelly from the principle of work and energy.
 Consider the particular parallel between a fixed exerted torque on a wheel with a moment of inertia and force on a mass m and both beginning from the rest.

-According to Newton’s second law, the acceleration is equivalent to the resultant velocity divided by the time and average velocity is half of final velocity.
+According to Newton’s second law, the acceleration is equivalent to the resultant velocity divided by the time and average velocity is half of the final velocity.
 In rotational case, the angular acceleration given to the wheel is fetched from Newton’s second law of rotation.

 The mechanical work that is required during rotation is the number of torque of the rotation angle.
 The axis of rotation for unattached objects is mostly around its centre of mass.